efarraro/krumit/_items/PoisonPotion.md

 ---

 EN_name: "Poison Vial"
-EN_description: "Apply poison (1) to target enemy, and any other enemy in the same row"
+EN_description: "Poison (1) an enemy and all other enemies in the same row"
 EN_flavor: "This vile concotion is rumored to be Swampalina's morning brew of choice."
 tile_id: PoisonPotion
 cost: 1